openchange/website/src/documentation/conferences/sambaxp_2011.md

 <h2>OpenChange MAPIStore distributed storage </h2>
 <div class="date">May 9th - 11th, 2011</div>

-With OpenCHange and its MAPIStore storage mechanism, users can aggregate data from multiple services and servers and transparently access them through their Microsoft Outlook interface.
+With OpenChange and its MAPIStore storage mechanism, users can aggregate data from multiple services and servers and transparently access them through their Microsoft Outlook interface.